Magnetic ground state of a Jeff = 1/2 based frustrated triangular lattice antiferromagnet: Experimental details

 Muon spin relaxation ($\mu$SR) is an excellent probe to shed microscopic insights into the ground state in frustrated magnets.
 Zero-field (ZF) and longitudinal field (LF) muon spin relaxation ($\mu$SR) measurements were conducted using the M15 and M20 beamlines at TRIUMF in Vancouver, Canada.
 The M15 station was equipped with a dilution refrigerator, and Ba$_{4}$YbReWO$_{12}$ powder samples compressed into pellet were mounted on a silver cold finger.
 To ensure efficient heat transfer between the sample and the cold finger, a mixture of copper grease and Apiezon N grease was used, and the sample was wrapped in a thin layer of silver foil.
 ZF $\mu$SR measurements were performed in the temperature range 0.036 K $\leq$ $T$ $\leq$ 4 K, and additional measurements were carried out at 36 mK under different longitudinal fields at the M15 beamline.
 At the M20 beamline, approximately 0.5 g of the powder samples were placed into a thin envelope made of Mylar tape coated with aluminum, approximately 50 µm thick.
 This envelope was then mounted on a copper fork sample stick to facilitate the measurements.
-A standard $^4$He flow cryostat was used to achieve a base temperature of 2 K at the M20 beamline, ensuring precise control over the experimental conditions throughout the temperature range 2 K $\leq$ $T$ $\leq$ 250 K. In these $\mu$SR experiments, 100\% spin-polarized muons were implanted into the sample, and the time evolution of the muon spin polarization was tracked by monitoring the asymmetric distribution of positrons, detected by forward and backward detectors positioned on either side of the sample \cite{hillier_muon_2022}.
-The collected $\mu$SR spectra were analyzed using the MUSRFIT software package \cite{suter_musrfit_2012}.
+A standard $^4$He flow cryostat was used to achieve a base temperature of 2 K at the M20 beamline, ensuring precise control over the experimental conditions throughout the temperature range 2 K $\leq$ $T$ $\leq$ 250 K. In these $\mu$SR experiments, 100\% spin-polarized muons were implanted into the sample, and the time evolution of the muon spin polarization was tracked by monitoring the asymmetric distribution of positrons, detected by forward and backward detectors positioned on either side of the sample \cite{hillier_muon_2022}. {For each temperature, we collected $\mu$SR spectra with a total of approximately 20 million counts to ensure high statistical accuracy.} The collected $\mu$SR spectra were analyzed using the MUSRFIT software package \cite{suter_musrfit_2012}.